Finding Success on Reddit

 Reddit is one of the biggest and busiest websites.
 As of 2015, it had 542 million monthly visitors — a vast market for a freelance graphic designer.
 The site is organized by area of interest called subreddits.
-There are subreddits for everything, including ones where designers and clients can come together.
+There are subreddits for everything, including ones where designers can find and apply for jobs.

 See also: Building Your Portfolio

-Before we move on to the subreddits, do note that spam posts are a big no-no. No one likes spam, and doing so will likely get you banned on the subreddits.
+Before we move on to those subreddits, know that spam posts are a big no-no. No one likes spam, and doing so will likely get you banned on the subreddits.
 A good rule of thumb is to post once every week on each of the subreddits.
 In fact, one of my posts was just removed a few days ago because I posted six days ago instead of seven.
 When in doubt, message the moderators.

 See also: Pricing Your Services

-Since it’s so easy to create a reddit account, you’re likely to run into scammers who will exploit your services.
-As such, you should take steps to protect yourself as a freelancer.
-First off, check the client’s post history.
-Be wary of someone who just signed up for an account, or has been posting vulgar comments.
-You can also search a username on /r/testimonials to see if he or she has bad reviews from other freelancers.
+Since anyone can create a Reddit account, you are more than likely to run into scammers trying to exploit your services.
+As such, make sure you take steps to protect yourself as a freelancer.
+First, check the client’s post history.
+Be wary of someone who just created an account, or has been making vulgar posts and comments.
+You can also search a username on r/testimonials to see if he or she has bad reviews from other freelancers.

-Unlike freelance marketplaces, reddit doesn’t have an escrow service, where funds are held by a third party and you’re guaranteed to get paid after finishing a project.
-To better protect yourself, be sure to incorporate the terms and conditions into a contract, and always collect a deposit before starting work.
+Unlike freelance marketplaces, Reddit doesn’t have an escrow service, where funds are held by a third party and you are guaranteed to get paid after finishing a project.
+As such, it’s important to protect yourself with a contract, and always collect a deposit before starting any work.

 For the description, include as many details as possible so clients have a better understanding on how you work.
 Be sure to describe your design process, and discuss specifics such as pricing, revisions and delivery.
-It’s also a good idea to have a few testimonials from redditors whom you have worked with previously to establish credibility.
+It’s also a good idea to include a few testimonials from Redditors whom you have worked with to establish more credibility.
 And of course, don’t forget to add a link to your portfolio.

-One tip is to make use of reddit’s formatting so your description is neatly organized and easy to read.
-If you need more help, you can always check out the posts from other graphic designers.
-In fact, here’s a well-written copy by SanRedStudios:
+Make use of Reddit’s formatting so your description is neatly organized and easy to read.
+If you need more help, you can always check out what other graphic designers are posting.
+Here’s a well-written copy by SanRedStudios:

 A little bio about the designer called me